 How Well Does the Flu Shot Work?

-The flu vaccine is 70-90 percent effective and takes two weeks after the shot for your immunity to build up.
-It’s a triple vaccine against three types of influenza strains that public health officials predict are most likely to strike in a given flu season.
+The flu vaccine is 40-60 percent effective and takes two weeks after the shot for your immunity to build up.
+The vaccine protects against four types of influenza strains that public health officials predict are most likely to strike in a given flu season.
 The flu shot is effective for about six months.

 Cases of flu usually peak in January or February, but you can still get infected any time up until May.
 Although it is recommended you get the vaccine as soon as it is available in the fall, even January is not too late.

-Prepare yourself for the flu season and get your vaccine so you can avoid the flu and its complications when you have diabetes.
+Prepare yourself for the flu season and get your vaccine so you can reduce your risk of catching the flu and its potential complications when you have diabetes.